 Portland Home Styles

 When we are showing homes to prospective buyers, they often have many questions about the different architectural styles evident in our City.
-Here is a brief description of some of the common types of architecture to help build your real estate knowledge and design familiarity!
+We've compiled a brief description of some of the common types of architecture to help build your real estate knowledge and design familiarity!

 This romantic home style evokes a sense of old England.
 American Tudor style homes are frequently built with visible timbers exposed as a design element (usually not structural, but decorative), with steeply pitched rooflines, and may have ornamental windows and leaded glass.
 These homes often have an exterior of stucco or brick.
 Tudor homes were built with spacious bedrooms and common areas, and are usually very private feeling.
 Typically built in the 1920’s through to the 1940’s, these homes are elegant and full of personality.